clugen/CluGen.jl/docs/src/guide.md

 ## Detailed description

-Here we provide a detailed description of the algorithm and its parameters.
-We start by looking at the mandatory parameters, then the optional ones, and then see how it all fits together.
+In this section we provide a detailed description of the algorithm and its parameters.
+We start by listing and describing all parameters (mandatory and optional), and then analyze the algorithm in detail, highlighting how each parameter influences the end result.

+### Algorithm parameters

+The _clugen_ algorithm has mandatory and optional parameters, listed and described in the tables below.
+The optional parameters are set to sensible defaults, and in many situations may well be left unchanged.
+Nonetheless, these allow all of the algorithm's steps to be fully customized by the user.

-### Mandatory parameters
+#### Mandatory parameters

 | Symbol           | Parameter         | Description                                                      |
 |:---------------- |:----------------- |:---------------------------------------------------------------- |